braiddynamics/qbd-portal/docs/01-foundations/00-intro.md

 Leonhard Euler, though a friend and defender of Maupertuis, began the process of stripping the principle of its theological gloss.
 In his 1744 work, Euler formulated a variational principle for mechanics, the Methodus inveniendi, which laid the groundwork for the calculus of variations.
 Euler showed that the path of a particle minimizes the integral of momentum over distance.
 However, Euler maintained a geometric, intuitive approach, relying on diagrams and the geometric interpretation of small variations.

 It was Joseph-Louis Lagrange who transformed this into a purely analytical machine.
 In his Mécanique Analytique (1788), Lagrange boasted that “No figures will be found in this work.”
 This was a deliberate methodological break.
 Lagrange sought to liberate mechanics from geometry (which was tied to intuition) and ground it entirely in analysis (algebra and calculus).
-He introduced generalized coordinates and the Lagrangian function ($ L = T - V $), showing that the equations of motion could be derived simply by extremizing the action integral $ S = \int L \, dt $.
+He introduced generalized coordinates and the Lagrangian function ($L = T - V$), showing that the equations of motion could be derived simply by extremizing the action integral integral $S = \int L \, dt$.

 This shift was profound.
 The “force” central to Newton’s schema, a vector pushing a body, was replaced by a scalar quantity, “energy,” defined over a field of possibilities.
 The particle does not “feel” a force; it explores the landscape of energy and “selects” the path of stationarity.
 This formulation allowed for the solution of complex systems (like fluids or constrained rigid bodies) where identifying individual vector forces was intractable.

 William Rowan Hamilton brought this evolution to its zenith in the 19th century.
 He recognized a deep formal analogy between geometric optics and classical mechanics.
 Just as light follows the path of least time (Fermat’s Principle), matter follows the path of least action.
-Hamilton’s formulation ($ H = T + V $) and his canonical equations treated position and momentum on equal footing, creating a phase space that would later become the natural language of quantum mechanics.
+Hamilton’s formulation ($H = T + V$) and his canonical equations treated position and momentum on equal footing, creating a phase space that would later become the natural language of quantum mechanics.

 Hamilton’s “characteristic function” (essentially the Action as a function of coordinates) described surfaces of constant action propagating through space, exactly like wave fronts in optics.
 In this view, the particle’s trajectory is merely the “ray” perpendicular to these wave fronts.
 This was a ghost of a wave theory of matter, haunting classical mechanics nearly a century before De Broglie.
 The “teleology” was no longer divine foresight but a property of the wave fronts propagating through configuration space, a concept that lay dormant until Schrödinger awakened it in 1926 to construct wave mechanics.